amitk161/Todo-List/README.md

 # Todo-List

-**Developed a Todo-List application  which would bve helpul in remembering and adding day to day tasks.
+**Developed a Todo-List application which would be helpful in remembering and adding day to day tasks.
 The user would be able to add and view different tasks.**

 ## Screenhots-